Pastor Training Course

 Equipping a new generation of pastors

-African Enterprise is committed to helping train Godly leadership, equipping church ministers to be faithful to the Gospel, and has been doing this for many years.
+African Enterprise is committed to helping train godly leadership, equipping church ministers to be faithful to the Gospel, and to grow the church.

 GEORGE WHITEFIELD COLLEGE (GWC)